Frequently Asked Questions

 What is the advantage of a general practice firm vs. one that focuses on a particular area of the law?

 Think of the times when you go to your family doctor and when you go to a specialist.
-Your family doctor typically will know you and your family well, knows your history of ailments, and can see the big picture of your health.
+Your family doctor typically knows you and your family well, knows your history of ailments and can see the big picture of your health.
 That's how it is with a general practice firm like ours.
 We can handle your real estate transaction and your divorce.
-And if your son has a car accident, we can take care of that, too.
-All with flexible appointments and flexible payment.
+And if your son has a car accident, we can take care of that too — all with flexible appointments and flexible payment.

 But unlike many general practice firms, we have proven capabilities in state and federal courts and accept cases from other attorneys who do not litigate.